drflorianberger/TopicsInPhysics/_sources/week2/gating.md

 ---
 ```

 In experiments, the voltage is changed instantaneously with a step.
-We expect from EQ that there is a transient behavior of the open probability and, therefore, it depends on time and voltage:
+We expect from {eq}`eq:2state` that there is a transient behavior of the open probability and, therefore, it depends on time and voltage:

 $$
 \Po = \Po(V,t).